jonathanmann/jonathanmann.github.io/_posts/2015-02-07-memoization-with-lazy-evalutation-in-haskell.md

 {% highlight hs %}m_two_to_power = (map two_to_power [0 ..] !!){% endhighlight %}
 Here we define all cases of m_two_to_power as mapping to the corresponding output of the function two_to_power given the same input.

+In haskell, "[0 ..]" means a list that begins at zero and continues on forever.
+This type of operation is only possible because of Haskell's lazy evaluation.
+Because nothing from the list has been called, the list does not currently need to be evaluated so the operation is valid.
+The double exclamation points tell Haskell to index the list.

+But wait!
+The function "two_to_power" has not been defined!
+Won't this break the function?
+I'm glad you've asked.
+To understand what's going on, let's look at the next line.
+{% highlight hs %}
+    where two_to_power 0 = 1
+{% endhighlight %}
+In Haskell, you can define sub-functions after the where clause which can be called within the main fuction body.
+Here a base case is defined for the sub-function "two_to_power".
+{% highlight hs %}
+          two_to_power n = m_two_to_power(n-1) + m_two_to_power(n-1)
+{% endhighlight %}
+In the final line, the general case for "two_to_power" is defined recursively in terms of its parent function.
+In order to understand, how this works, let's walk step by step through an example.

+### Example

+Let's step through the function when we input the value of 3.
+{% highlight hs %}
+m_two_to_power 3
+{% endhighlight %}

+First the function, m_two_to_power, looks to the mapped sub-function, two_to_power, for a value.